Chapter 11. Intellectual Properties/Trademarks

 Such assistance in the transfer of technology is available to any employee or student of the University.
 It is not confined to the academic faculty and research staff.
 All innovative concepts will receive consideration for participation in this program.Policy

-All faculty, staff, and students are required (consistent with the Board of Control Patent Policy) to disclose to Corporate Services all inventions, concepts, discoveries, and computer software that are developed from research conducted at the University, or through the use of University facilities or resources.Procedure
+All faculty, staff, and students are required (consistent with the Board of Trustees Patent Policy) to disclose to Corporate Services all inventions, concepts, discoveries, and computer software that are developed from research conducted at the University, or through the use of University facilities or resources.Procedure

 To have technology transferred, do the following: